 Gearing: As a rule; the more gears you have the easier it is to climb hills.
 The standard configuration of gears found on road bikes does not suit everyone.
 If you find yourself running out of gears while climbing, needing to get out of the saddle to get over a hill or ride with a high cadence it might be worth considering one or both of these options.
 Replace the cassette with a larger one (more teeth) and/or get a compact crank.
 A compact crack tries to do what the triple chain ring crank does in just two chain rings.
 If you already have a triple, this is not for you.
 The compact crank slightly reduces your big chain ring size and significantly reduces your small chain ring size making it much easier to climb hills and spin your legs faster rather than harder.

 ARRIVING G.O.R. tour: Our meeting place is Southern Cross Station, Melbourne early (approx 6:30am) on Thursday morning.
-If you are staying at our pre-tour accommodation (close to Southern Cross Station) you will just need to cross the road with your luggage and bike to meet us at the station.
-If you have a car and you are staying at our pre-tour accommodation you may be able to leave your car at the hotel for the duration of the tour at a rate set by the hotel.
-Contact our office if you would like to arrange this.
-If you are driving your car to the start but not staying at the hotel please contact our office about car parking options.
+If you are staying close to Southern Cross Station you will just need to cross the road with your luggage and bike to meet us at the station (we have some hotel suggestions if you need them).
+If you have a car you may be able to leave your car at the hotel for the duration of the tour at a rate set by the hotel – enquire direct with the hotel.
+Please contact our office about other car parking options if required.